SharmaMitchell/SharmaMitchell/README.md

 ### Greetings! 👋

-I'm Mitchell Sharma, a Junior Software Engineer based in Houston, TX.
+I'm Mitchell Sharma, a Software Engineer based in Houston, TX.
 I'm currently studying Computer Science at the University of Houston, graduating this December (2023).

 I'm deeply interested in both front-end and back-end development, the latter of which I'm studying at university, and the former I've been self studying since late 2021.